 What is Herd Hill (milefortlet 4) and associated parallel banks and ditches, part of the Roman frontier defences along the Cumbrian coast?

-Herd Hill milefortlet 4 is a Roman coastal fortification forming part of the Cumbrian coast defences erected during the second century AD.
+Herd Hill milefortlet 4 is a Roman frontier installation situated on the Cumbrian coast in Cumberland, forming part of the coastal defences that extended the Hadrianic frontier system southwestward from the Wall itself.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014917.

 Who is responsible for protecting Herd Hill (milefortlet 4) and associated parallel banks and ditches, part of the Roman frontier defences along the Cumbrian coast?